 Insurance Tips For New, Young Learner Drivers

 Did you know?
-You must have a valid insurance certificate covering you for third party liability.
+You must have a valid insurance certificate covering you for third-party liability.

-Before driving any vehicle, make sure that it has cover for your use or that your own insurance gives you adequate cover.
-You MUST NOT drive a vehicle without insurance.
+Before driving any vehicle, make sure that it has coverage for your use or that your insurance gives you adequate coverage.

 If you're a young driver looking to insure your first car, you probably already know that you face some of the highest car insurance premiums.